Kerry wake from old nightmare to battle past Derry

 "That was the only way we were going to get momentum.
 Because if Derry got it off short, you won't see that ball again for three or four minutes."

-Derry's shattered morale after being mugged in the closing stages brought back memories of the county's All-Ireland semi-final defeat back in 2001 when Galway fought back from five points down late on to win 1-14 to 1-11 before they went on to comfortably beat Meath in the decider.
+Derry's shattered morale after being mugged in the closing stages brought back memories of the county's All-Ireland semi-final defeat back in 2001 when Galway fought back from five down late on to win 1-14 to 1-11 before going on to comfortably beat Meath in the decider.

-After how his players were, Meenagh replied: "They are also devastated.
+After how his players were, Meenagh replied: "They are absolutely devastated.
 They are gutted.

 "We were in a great place at half-time but we expected to be in a good place at half-time.